 But Li-ion batteries aren’t exactly green either.
 They are very heavy, contain rare metals and lots of emissions are created in production.

 Almost a knockout in this round.
 In the UK (2021) there are over 35,000 EV charge points but less than 20 hydrogen fuelling points.
 There are 2 in Scotland and only 1 in northern England.
 California is better served with around 40.
 You might be able to fuel in 10 minutes, but if you have to drive an hour to refuel that negates that benefit.
-And, unlike gasoline, hydrogen can only be pumped at full pressure.
+And, unlike gasoline, you can only pump hydrogen at full pressure.
 There’s plenty of stories on the internet of people having to wait 30 minutes for the system to re-pressurise when a few cars have used it just prior.
 In the fall 2019 US supply issues meant Toyota let many lessees off their monthly payments and provided loan cars.
+Winner: Battery!

 BATTERY IS THE CLEAR WINNER IN CARS.
 SO WHAT ELSE?